 Wanna Play A Show at 5BAR?

-Our audience probably wants to catch your music.
+Our audience probably wants to catch your music and other forms of art.

 So how does it work?